temirov/ctx/PRD.md

 - **Primary Commands:**
     - `tree` (or `t`):
-        - Prints a directory tree view for each specified root directory.
+        - For directory paths: Prints a directory tree view.
+        - For file paths: Prints the file's absolute path prefixed with `[File]`.
     - `content` (or `c`):
-        - Outputs the concatenated contents of files under each specified root directory.
+        - For directory paths: Outputs the concatenated contents of non-ignored files found recursively within.
+        - For file paths: Outputs the content of the specified file directly.
 - **Positional Arguments:**
-    - **Root Directories:**
+    - **Input Paths:**
         - Optional.
-One or more directory paths can be provided after the command.
+One or more file or directory paths can be provided after the command.
-        - If no directories are specified, defaults to the current directory (`"."`).
+        - If no paths are specified, defaults to the current directory (`"."`).
         - Duplicate paths (after resolving to absolute paths) are processed only once.
+        - Order of processing matches the order of arguments.
 - **Flags:**
     - **`-e` or `--e` flag:**
-        - Specifies a single folder name to exclude globally.
+        - Specifies a single folder name to exclude globally **during directory traversal**.
         - **Behavior:**
-            - For both `content` and `tree` commands:
-                - If a folder with this name exists as a *direct child* of *any* of the specified root directories, it is entirely excluded from processing for that specific root directory.
+            - If a folder with this name exists as a *direct child* of *any* specified **directory** argument, it is entirely excluded from the traversal of that specific directory.
-                - Nested folders with the same name (e.g., `root1/subdir/excluded_folder`) are *not* excluded by this flag.
+            - Nested folders with the same name are *not* excluded by this flag.
+            - This flag has **no effect** on explicitly listed **file** arguments.
-                - Example: `content content dir1 dir2 -e log` will skip processing `dir1/log` and `dir2/log` if they
+            - Example: `content c file.log dir1 dir2 -e log` will process `file.log`, skip traversal of `dir1/log` and
-                  exist, but not `dir1/subdir/log`.
+              `dir2/log` (if they exist), but not skip `dir1/subdir/log`.
     - **`--no-gitignore` flag:**
         - Optional.
-Disables loading of `.gitignore` files from *all* processed directories.
+Disables loading of `.gitignore` files when processing **directory** arguments.
     - **`--no-ignore` flag:**
         - Optional.
-Disables loading of `.ignore` files from *all* processed directories.
+Disables loading of `.ignore` files when processing **directory** arguments.

-### Exclusion Patterns
+### Exclusion Patterns (During Directory Traversal ONLY)

 - **Source of Exclusions:**
-    - No built‑in exclusion patterns exist in the code.
+    - Exclusion rules apply *only* when recursively processing specified **directory** paths.
-    - Exclusion rules are retrieved from:
+    - Rules are retrieved from:
         1. `.ignore` file located in the root of *each* processed directory (if `--no-ignore` is not used).
         2. `.gitignore` file located in the root of *each* processed directory (if `--no-gitignore` is not used).
-        3. The global `-e`/`--e` flag.
+        3. The global `-e`/`--e` flag (applies to direct children directories).
-    - Patterns from `.ignore` and `.gitignore` within a specific directory are combined and deduplicated for processing that directory.
+    - Patterns from `.ignore` and `.gitignore` within a specific directory are combined and deduplicated for processing the traversal of *that directory only*.
+- **Scope:**
+    - Ignore rules **do not** filter explicitly listed **file** arguments.
 - **`.ignore` / `.gitignore` File Format:**
     - Uses standard Gitignore semantics (glob patterns).
-    - One pattern per line.
-    - Non-empty lines not beginning with `#` are considered.
+One pattern per line.
+Non-empty lines not beginning with `#` considered.

-    - Patterns loaded from a file in `dir1` only affect the processing of `dir1`.
+### Error Handling

+- Non-existent paths provided as arguments cause immediate program termination with an error.
+- Unreadable files provided explicitly as arguments to the `content` command result in a warning printed to `stderr`, but the program continues processing other paths.

 ---